By Ivan Pittaluga, Chief Technology Officer, Arcserve

-Everyone needs to step up and take responsibility for managing their data storage and backup requirements, no matter where that data resides.
+Every business needs to step up and take responsibility for managing its data storage and backup requirements, no matter where that data resides.
 You can’t place your trust solely in your cloud providers.
 You need to implement a data protection and recovery strategy that adds an extra layer of protection so you are confident of recovery in the event of a disaster.

 You May Also Like

 CRN Names Arcserve Cloud 100 Company for 2023March 28th, 2023

 - Backup and Disaster Recovery Channel: MSPs / VARs / SIs Compliance Cybersecurity Data Protection Ransomware

 DCIG Offers “Safe Assumptions” About Microsoft 365 SaaS Backup: How Arcserve Stacks UpMarch 23rd, 2023